Simulation: a key technology

 The student version of FlexSim is fully functional – all modeling objects (discrete and fluid, as well as custom library objects), hierarchical tree access, multi-scenario experimenter, spreadsheet and database accessibility, ability to modify objects via custom code, and the use of ExpertFit – data analysis software developed by Averill Law.
 While models of any size can be run on the software, new models are limited to 100 objects – a limit that doesn’t even come close to the most advanced models used in the textbook and most simulation courses.
-This limit can be increased if requested by the educator teaching the course.

 The whole concept of using FlexSim for education is that the book and student software will be fully integrated with the standard, commercial version of FlexSim.
 There will be no waiting for a new version of the textbook to be published when a new version of FlexSim is released.
 The textbook will be continually updated via FlexSim’s educator website in order to keep pace with changing simulation technology.